browserengineering/book/book/html.md

             # ...
 ```

-A close tag removes the last element of `unfinished`, and adds to the
+A close tag removes an unfinished node, by finishing it, and add it to
-new last unfinished node:
+the next unfinished node in the list:

 ``` {.python indent=4}
 def add_tag(self, tag):